-ESB and Equinor formed a development partnership in 2019.
-The Partnership was established to draw on ESB’s deep understanding of the Irish energy market and Equinor’s global experience in offshore wind development.
+ESB is developing offshore wind projects in the waters around the coast of Ireland.
 One such project is the Celtic One Offshore Wind Project which is the subject of this website.
 For purposes of data protection law the partners have agreed that the “data controller” is ESB Wind Development Limited which is a company wholly owned by ESB.

 This privacy notice applies to the use of personal data by ESB Wind Development Limited.
 It explains what information we collect, how we use it, who we share it with and how we protect it.
 It also details the rights available to you in relation to how we hold and use your personal data, how to exercise those rights, and what to do if you require more information or wish to make a complaint.
 This privacy notice applies to all personal data we hold, irrespective of any relationship with us.

 We collect your personal data so that we can manage our relationships with you.
 Activities that we require personal data for include:

 We ensure that the information we collect is appropriate to the purposes for which it is obtained.

 We keep our IT systems, files and buildings secure by following legal requirements and international security guidance.
 We make sure that our staff, and anyone with access to personal data that we are responsible for, is fully trained on how to protect personal data.
 We ensure that our processes clearly identify the requirements for managing personal data and that they are up to date.
 We regularly audit our systems and processes to ensure that we remain compliant with these policies and legal obligations.

 At ESB Wind Development Limited, we recognise the importance of personal data entrusted to us.
 We may collect and hold a range of information about you.
 Examples of the types of information we may hold includes: